MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 In this exercise you learned how to copy files to the master SLURM node and to execute the SLURM job.

 <a name="Exercise8"></a>
-## Exercise 8: Verifying the images were converted.
+## Exercise 8: Verify that the images were converted

 If everything worked correctly the converted grayscale images should be in the output blob storage.